lowRISC/opentitan/doc/guides/getting_started/src/README.md

 After installation you need to add `/tools/verible/$VERIBLE_VERSION/bin` to your `PATH` environment variable.

-Note that we currently use version {{< tool_version "verible" >}}, but it is expected that this version is going to be updated frequently, since the tool is under active development.
+Note that we currently use version {{#tool-version verible }}, but it is expected that this version is going to be updated frequently, since the tool is under active development.

 ### Step 6b: Install OpenOCD (optional)